PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 * Have an up and running NGFW Virtual Machine(VM)
 * A GitHub_ account with access permissions to edit repository content
 * Docker_ desktop active and running on your machine
-* Personal preference of text editor/IDE(Integrated Development Environment) for XML/YAML editing
+* Personal preference of text editor/IDE(Integrated Development Environment) for XML/YAML editing[1]
 * Ability to access the NGFW device via GUI, SSH/CLI and API
 * For users wishing to work through the command line have SLI_ set up and ready to go